yngtodd/firebook/docs/getting_started/from_scratch.md

 `(input_size, hidden_size)` and `(hidden_size, num_classes)` respectively.
 When we
 instantiate our models, these weights will be initialized to be random normal vectors.

-Connecting these two layers is the `sigmoid` function.
+Connecting our two linear layers is the `sigmoid` function.
 The final layer of the network is similarly followed by the sigmoid function, which ensures all of our model's predictions lie within the interval [0,1].

+### Example: XOR

+There is an early example problem for machine learning algorithms called the 'exclusive or' (`XOR`) problem.

+\overgroup{AB}